How to Fix Agitator not moving on Maytag MVW6230HW (Top Load)

 Common Symptoms & Causes

-The following symptoms on your Maytag MVW6230HW typically point to an agitator that has stopped moving during the wash cycle.
+If you’re experiencing issues with your Maytag MVW6230HW, here are some common symptoms that point to an agitator that has stopped moving during the wash cycle:

 • The agitator sits completely still while the wash basket and motor continue running